Steve’s Legislation

 City of Bloomington

-Steve has been an active advocate for the inclusion of Bloomington’s requests for funding to replace its aging and obsolete Public Health facility, modernize the Bloomington Ice Garden and to expand the performing arts space at the Bloomington Center for the Arts in the Legislature’s biennial Bonding Bill (which has not passed, this year).
+Steve has been an active advocate for the inclusion of Bloomington’s requests for funding to replace its aging and obsolete Public Health facility, modernize the Bloomington Ice Garden and to expand the performing arts space at the Bloomington Center for the Arts in the Legislature’s biennial Bonding Bill.

 86th Street in Bloomington